All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Renewal Grace Period

-After the domain expires, the registrar gives the owner a certain amount of time to renew the domain without any additional penalties.
+After the expiration of the domain, the registrar gives the owner a certain time to renew the domain without additional penalties.
 This period usually lasts from 0 to 45 days.

 Redemption Grace Period